 But if you are not able to figure what is right then you can check details of the battery by using a star code.
 To use the star codes, open your phone’s keypad and dial *#*#4636#*#*.
 All phones do not support this option so you may either get no results or you may see a new screen from where you can select Battery Information.

 If the star code works on your phone then tap on Battery Information and check the details.
 Two things that will help you identify if your battery is to blame is – Battery Health and Battery Temperature.
 If the battery temperature is between 30 to 40 degrees then you can consider it normal depending on your phone usage, but if it is more than that then you know that the battery is the problem.
-At the same time, if your battery health says good then you do not have to worry.
+At the same time, if your battery health says well then you do not have to worry.

 If the star codes do not work, you can use an app to identify the problem.
 My Battery Status app is a helpful app to check if the battery is causing the problem.
-It does not display as many details as the star code, but it will tell you the battery health and the temperature which will help you identify the problem.
+It does not display as many details like the star code, but it will tell you the battery health and the temperature which will help you identify the problem.

 If the battery is fine, then you can conclude that it is not the battery but the phone that is overheating.